Face Coverings Guidance

 Students not wearing face coverings

-- If the student does not put on a face covering when requested, gently explain the face covering requirements.
+- If an unvaccinated student does not put on a face covering when requested, gently explain the face covering requirements.
 If the student continues not to follow the face covering requirement, share concerns using COVID-19 Hazard Alert Form.

 Vendors and contractors not wearing face coverings

-- If the visitor or contractor does not put on a face mask when requested, gently remind them that face coverings are required in all campus locations as well as in outdoor public spaces of the university when a physical distance of 6 feet (2 meters) cannot be maintained.
+- If an unvaccinated visitor or contractor does not put on a face mask when requested, gently remind them that face coverings are required for unvaccinated persons in all campus locations as well as in outdoor public spaces of the university when a physical distance of 6 feet (2 meters) cannot be maintained.
 If the visitor or contractor refuses to follow the face covering requirements, contact Public Safety or share concerns using COVID-19 Hazard Alert Form.

-- These requirements may be amended if conditions change or guidance from public health authorities evolves.
+- Content in these guidelines may be amended if conditions change or guidance from public health authorities evolves.
 This may include local or state-level laws or guidance related to business practices.

 - The university will provide employees alternatives to face coverings if such alternatives are required.
 Employees must obtain approval from HR on these requests and students must obtain approval through Student Affairs.